future-architect/vuls/README.md

     - optional: Add additional information to JSON report.
     - containers: see [Example: Scan containers (Docker/LXD)(#example-scan-containers-dockerlxd)

     Vuls supports two types of SSH.
-One is native go implementation.
-The other is external SSH command.
-For details, see [-ssh-external option](https://github.com/future-architect/vuls#-ssh-external-option)
+One is external command.
+The other is native go implementation.
+For details, see [-ssh-native-insecure option](https://github.com/future-architect/vuls#-ssh-native-insecure-option)

     Multiple SSH authentication methods are supported.
     - SSH agent